amitxv/PC-Tuning/docs/post-install.md

     bcdedit /set nx AlwaysOff
     ```

-- Configure the operating system name, it is recommended to set it to whatever Windows version you are using such as ``Windows 10 1803`` for clarity when dual-booting
+- Configure the operating system name, it is recommended to set it to whatever Windows version you are using such as ``Windows 10 1803`` for clarity when dual-booting.
+The partition label can also be renamed similarly for clarity

     ```bat
     bcdedit /set {current} description "OS_NAME"
+    ```

+    ```bat
+    label C: "OS_NAME"
     ```

 - Windows 8+ Only